Arjun8900/Text-Summarization/README.md

 ## Description:
 - In this repo, I'm using Langchain + Hugging-Face model.
 Models are downloaded from Hugging-Face, which are used for used for summarization of text.
 - This repo can be used offline as well.
 The Tokenizer and Model will be downloaded very first time, from next time onwards, this code will use the downloaded model.
+NOTE: Uncomment the Line 17-18 and Line 21-22 for first time, as it'll download the model in respective folder location.

 ## Saving model to local location
 - Tokenizer will saved to Tokenizer folder.